 Style set to

-which shines from the direction of the specified position with parallel
+from the direction of the specified position with parallel rays.

-of the light source in axes data units.
-In the case of a light source
+source in axes data units.
+In the case of a light source at infinity,

 Lights affect surface and patch objects that are in the same axes as the light.
 These objects have a number of properties that alter the way they look when illuminated by lights.